 If NC was true, and if our responsibility for whether we are (ir)rational is grounded in reasons-responsiveness, then our praise- or blameworthiness for being (ir)rational is grounded in a successful exercise or, respectively, failure of reasons-responsiveness.
 That is, whenever we are responsible for our (ir)rationality, we respond correctly or, respectively, fail to respond correctly to our reasons.
 NC has initial plausibility when we think about moral requirements: It seems that if our responsibility for complying with moral requirements is grounded in our ability to voluntarily control our conduct, then we are praise- or blameworthy in virtue of our successful exercise or failure of voluntary control.
-(Note, importantly, that this is a conditional claim.)

 This is not the place to defend NC.
 My aim was to present an argument why rationality{RESP} is plausibly understood as reasons-responsiveness.
 Discussing the arguments from criticizability or from responsibility would require discussing the concept of responsibility and its conceptual connections to norms and reasons.
-I think that these arguments are interesting enough to merit such discussions.
+I think that both arguments are interesting enough to merit such discussions.

 If the argument from responsibility is sound, then Broome could react in two ways.
-He could either argue that his own theory does not focus on rationality{RESP}.
+He could argue that his own theory does not focus on rationality{RESP}.
 However, then his dispute with Lord and Kiesewetter might be only apparent.
 Or Broome could say that his theory is also only concerned with instances of (in)coherence for which we are responsible.
-However, together with the argument from responsibility, this would imply that whenever we are (in)coherent, we (fail to) respond correctly to our reasons.
+However, together with the argument from responsibility, this would imply that whenever we are (in)coherent (in the relevant sense), we (fail to) respond correctly to our reasons.
 Broome's opposition to theories of rationality as reasons-responsiveness would then not be an opposition against the idea that rational requirements are requirements to respond to one's reasons.
-Rather, he then merely denies that we ought to respond to our reasons-i.e., to those reasons that we have or that are accessible to us.
+Rather, he then merely denies that we ought to respond to the reasons that we possess or that are accessible to us.
 I now turn to this dispute.